codecypher/Graphics/LinearAlgebra/README.md

 This repo is a Visual Studio 2019 starter project using the xtensor, xtensor-blas, and OpenBLAS libraries.

-All the header, DLL, and lib files are local to the project.
+Moved files to home directory.

 ---------

 ## Linear Algebra Review